Napheesa Collier slammed the WNBA's leadership. Here's why that matters

-Napheesa Collier, a Minnesota Lynx player and vice president of the WNBA players union, is preparing for tense negotiations with WNBA Commissioner Cathy Engelbert
+Napheesa Collier, a Minnesota Lynx player and vice president of the WNBA players union, is preparing for tense negotiations with league Commissioner Cathy Engelbert

 Napheesa Collier is more than just a WNBA star who is critical of her league and its leadership.